How To Heal From Sexual Abuse With EFT Tapping

 In the first session, we split the whole incident into 6 episodes.
 The episodes were placed in DVD boxes and then in another box and then a trunk at the bottom of the sea.

-For the remainder of the session, we worked on emotions associated with the incident and the incident being at the bottom of the sea.
+For the remainder of the session, we worked on emotions connected to the incident, imagining the event as being placed at the bottom of the sea.

-We used the triple point calmer taught during EFT Practitioner Training, which is tapping under the eyes, under the collar bone and the arm throughout.
+We used the Triple Point Calmer technique taught during EFT Practitioner Training, which is tapping under the eyes, under the collar bone and the arm throughout.
+Examples of the set-up phrases used:

-Understandably, she experienced many emotions in the first session.
-She cried a lot, also known as abreaction in therapy, which is a normal yet intense emotional reaction.
+Understandably, she experienced a wave of emotions during the first session.
+She cried a great deal, a response known as abreaction in therapy, which is a normal but intense emotional release.

 Every time she would get emotional, I would say to her reassuringly,